 Slips, Trips and Falls

-“Slips, trips and falls are the largest cause of accidents in all sectors ...they have been identified as the main causes of accidents that result in more than 3 days absence from work.” according to the European Agency for Safety and Health at Work.
+“Slips, trips and falls are the largest cause of accidents in all sectors ... the main causes of accidents that result in more than 3 days absence from work.” according to the European Agency for Safety and Health at Work.

 In Ireland, hundreds of people are hurt in slips, trips and falls each year.